MitP1997/e-com/README.md

-# e-com
+# E-Commerce

-An e-commerce website for eyewear built in php
+An e-commerce website for eyewear developed in php